San Diego County could move to yellow tier this week

 Wine tasting at San Pasqual Winery in Seaport Village has mostly been outdoors recently.

-“It really hasn’t been worth opening up to 25 percent indoors,” said co-owner Mike McWilliams.
+“It really hasn’t been worth opening up to 25% indoors,” said co-owner Mike McWilliams.

-They hope welcoming more customers indoors will spike merchandise and bottle sales, especially as tourism returns.

-However, they remain cautiously optimistic to return to indoor wine tasting until the state’s economy fully reopened June 15th.
+They’re cautious about returning to indoor wine tasting before the state’s economy fully reopens June 15.

 “Just cause you never know,” Mike McWilliams said.

-But later this month, they plan to bring back the indoor wine tasting and open a new sparkling wine bar next door.
-Though hiring remains an obstacle.
+Later this month, they plan to bring back the indoor wine tasting and open a new sparkling wine bar next door, though hiring remains an obstacle.

 “We’re finding that getting enough staff is one of our biggest issues to deal with right now,” he said.

-Over at Invictus Fitness, owner CJ Martin said it feels like gyms are finally able to operate close to normal since gyms were limited to 10 percent capacity indoors during the red tier.
+Over at Invictus Fitness, owner CJ Martin said it feels like gyms are finally able to operate close to normal since gyms were limited to 10% capacity indoors during the red tier.

-Under the yellow tier, gyms can operate at 50 percent capacity indoors.
-That’s up from the 25 percent from the current orange tier.
+Under the yellow tier, gyms can operate at 50% capacity indoors.
+That’s up from the 25% from the current orange tier.

-But like many businesses, Martin said the real game changer will be June 15th.
+Like other business owners, Martin said the real game changer will be June 15.